rishiraj88/leasing/README.md

 - Build and run the Angular-based frontend with these commands:
 <pre>npm install</pre>
 <pre>ng serve</pre>

+## Current Status of Functionalities
+1. Only creating and updating customer data is possible.
+Listing or deleting customer data is not provided for security purpose as the app is to be used by customers.
+2. Only creating and updateing vehicle data is possible for secure use by customers.
+3. Policy contracts can be listed and viewed by respective customers for the vehicles leased to them.

 ## For Feedback, Queries, Collaboration
 - LinkedIn Profile: https://www.linkedin.com/in/rishirajopenminds